Spider-Man 3: Marketing

-Promotional tie-in partners include Burger King, 7-Eleven, General Mills, Kraft Foods, and Comcast.
-Hasbro, which holds the license for Marvel characters, released several toys to tie-in with the film.
-They include a deluxe spinning web blaster, along with several lines of action figures aimed at both children and collectors.
-Toys of the Green Goblin and Doctor Octopus from the first two films were rereleased to match the smaller scale of the new figures, as well as toys of the Lizard, the Scorpion, Kraven the Hunter, and Rhino in a style reminiscent of the films.
-Techno Source created interactive toys, including a "hand-held Battle Tronics device that straps to the inside of a player's wrist and mimics Spidey's web-slinging motions".
-Japanese Medicom Toy Corporation produced collectables, which Sideshow Collectibles distributed in the U.S. A prequel comic was released in June 2007 and another comic called Spider-Man 3: The Black, which expands the birth of Venom, was released in November 2007.
+The teaser trailer debuted on June 27, 2006, attached to screenings of Superman Returns.
+Promotional tie-in partners included Burger King, 7-Eleven, General Mills, Kraft Foods, and Comcast.
+Hasbro released various toys, including a web blaster and several lines of action figures.
+Toys featuring various Spider-Man villains were released, including the Green Goblin, Doctor Octopus, the Lizard, the Scorpion, Kraven the Hunter, and Rhino.
+Japanese Medicom Toy Corporation produced Spider-Man 3 collectibles, which were distributed by Sideshow Collectibles in the United States.
+A prequel comic was released in June 2007.
+Spider-Man 3: The Black, a comic which expands upon the birth of Venom, was released in November 2007.

 Release

 Theatrical

 Tobey Maguire greets fans at the premiere in Queens, New York.

-Spider-Man 3 had its world premiere at Toho Cinemas Roppongi Hills in Tokyo on April 16, 2007.
-The film held its UK premiere on April 23, 2007, at the Odeon Leicester Square, and the U.S. premiere took place at the Tribeca Film Festival in Queens on April 30, 2007.
+Spider-Man 3 had its world premiere at Roppongi Hills Mori Tower in Tokyo on April 16, 2007.
+The United Kingdom premiere took place on April 23, at the Odeon Leicester Square theater, while the United States premiere occurred at the Tribeca Film Festival in Queens on April 30.
+On May 1, Spider-Man 3 was released in sixteen territories.
+It was released in China on May 3, and in the United States and Canada on May 4.
+By May 6, the film had opened in 107 countries.
+(Note: Attributed to multiple references:)